 - e.
-When a challenge has been granted, the evidence is reviewed and the resolved by the head official in coordination with the game administrators. - f.
+When a challenge has been granted, the evidence is reviewed and then resolved by the head official in coordination with the game administrators. - f.
 Outcome of the challenge: - 1.
 If the challenge is successful, the situation is fixed, no timeouts are lost, and the team still retains its one remaining challenge in the half. - 2.
-If the challenge is unsuccessful, a team loses ones of its unused timeouts, and the lost timeout is not usable (i.e., the timeout is merely taken away). - 3.
+If the challenge is unsuccessful, a team loses one of its unused timeouts, and the lost timeout is not usable (i.e., the timeout is merely taken away). - 3.
 If, in the discretion of the head official, and due to a technical error or malfunction with the replay system, no visual evidence is available upon which to base a review, the challenging team shall not be charged a timeout or a challenge.
 Examples include, but are not limited to, malfunctioning replay equipment or the available camera angles fail to capture the action being challenged (e.g., a player shooting a two-point shot is completely out of the frame).
 This is a much higher standard to meet than a mere "lack of visual evidence" when reviewing a play. - B. REPLAYS (WHEN ALLOWED) A scoring replay may be used to determine the following: - a.
 Whether the ball has completely crossed the plane of the goal. - b.
-Whether a goal scored should be counted as a one- or two-point goal. - c.
-Whether any offensive player prior to the shot on goal has committed an illegal crease violation prior to the ball crossing the plane of the goal. - d.
-Whether the ball has been released from the crosse prior to the expiration of the period/audible sounding of the horn signal. - e.
+Whether any offensive player prior to the shot on goal has committed an illegal crease violation prior to the ball crossing the plane of the goal. - c.
+Whether the ball has been released from the crosse prior to the expiration of the period/audible sounding of the horn signal. - d.
 Whether the attacking player makes bodily contact with the goalkeeper prior to the ball crossing the plane.
 The game broadcast shall show the actual, in-stadium game clock and shot clock on the screen for its game broadcasts.